 I chose the study Media Studies since I wanted to study the media landscape on a theoretical level

 Hello, I am Anne!
-I am 20 years old and currently in my second year of the Bachelor Media Studies.
+I am 20 years old and currently in my third year of the Bachelor Media Studies.
 In my spare time I work as a freelance filmmaker and music producer.
-I also volunteer in organizations such as GroenLinks Groningen, USVA, Sandaya and GoodPM.
+I also work several jobs for the university, and I volunteer in organizations such as GroenLinks Groningen, USVA, Sandaya and GoodPM.
 I sing and play guitar and produce my own songs for Spotify and iTunes.
-I enjoy traveling a lot and have lived abroad on five different occasions.
+I enjoy traveling a lot and have lived abroad on six different occasions.
 Finally, I love learning languages and I speak Dutch, English, Swedish, and French fluently.